OpenLMIS/openlmis-ref-distro/docs/source/releases/openlmis-ref-distro-v3.2.1.rst

 OpenLMIS 3.2.1 contains these new features:

-- Facility administration screens now support adding and editing facilities
+- Facility administration screens now support adding and editing facilities.
-- User administration screens now provide filtering and more password reset options
+- User administration screens now provide filtering and more password reset options.
-- Demo data is significantly expanded, including for use in contract tests and performance tests
+- Demo data is significantly expanded, including for use in contract tests and performance tests.
 - `Vaccine MVP
   <https://openlmis.atlassian.net/wiki/spaces/OP/pages/113144940/Vaccine+MVP>`_ features including
-  Ideal Stock Amount (ISA) management, printing of physical inventory counts and Cold Chain Equipment (CCE) tracking (CCE features are released in a Beta version that is not included in the 3.2.1 release)
+  Ideal Stock Amount (ISA) management, printing of physical inventory counts and additional work in Cold Chain Equipment (CCE) tracking (CCE features are released in a Beta version which is not included in the 3.2.1 release).
 - Contributions from the Malawi implementation, including a new Extension Point for customizing Order Numbers and deleting previously skipped requisitions.